-- 1. For students, violations will usually result in being arrested by University Police officers and having charges filed through the Jasper County Prosecutor's Office.
-Other options include receiving disciplinary prohibition, suspension or expulsion as provided in the Student Handbook. - 2.
-For employees, violations will result in and disciplinary action, up to and including termination of employment.
+1. For students, serious drug violations will usually result in being arrested by University Police officers and having charges filed through the Jasper County Prosecutor's Office.
+Other options include receiving disciplinary prohibition, suspension or expulsion as provided in the Student Handbook.

+2. For employees, violations could result in disciplinary action, up to and including termination of employment.
 Violations will usually also involve the involvement of the UPD and filing of charges through the Jasper County Prosecutor's Office.